-Notice is required for each "child-custody proceeding."
-Defined as any action except an emergency hearing that may result in a foster care placement, termination of parental rights, pre-adoptive placement, or adoptive placement, this means any Suit Affecting the Parent Child Relationship filed by CPS requires notice.
+Notice is required for each "child custody proceeding."
+Defined as any action except an emergency hearing that may result in a foster care placement, termination of parental rights, pre-adoptive placement, or adoptive placement, this means that any Suit Affecting the Parent Child Relationship (SAPCR) filed by DFPS requires notice.
 25 U.S.C. § 1912(a); 25 C.F.R. § 23.2.